SoftwareAG/cumulocity-react-runtime-widget/README.md

 ## React Widget for cumulocity project

  This Demo Widget created using Angular Library and later deploy it in App Builder as cumulocity widget.
   It fetches Inventory data based on the device id and displays the same in a widget.
   It also updates the device name by taking an input from the user.
+## Prerequisites:

+Angular CLI version 8. (for example: npm i @angular/cli@8.3.25 in your workspace or execute npm i -g @angular/cli@8.3.25 for global installation)

 ### Create Angular Library project

-Execute below commands to setup New Angular Library Project for widget developement.
+Execute below commands to setup New Angular Library Project for widget development.

 1. Create new Angular Project with the name of your choice.